 There are many rights and obligations that you have as a tenant or as a landlord under the Retail Lease Act 2003.
 These include:

-To speak to a Melbourne commercial leasing lawyer or Melbourne retail leasing lawyer contact us on +61 3 9832 0608 or email us at firstname.lastname@example.org for advice on your rights and obligations pursuant to the Retail Leases Act 2003 or if you require assistance with any of your leasing or licensing needs.
+To speak to one of our Melbourne-based commercial leasing lawyers, or retail leasing lawyers, that covers all of Leasing and licensing Law in Melbourne, contact us today on +61 3 9832 0608 or email at firstname.lastname@example.org.
+We are ready and waiting to provide you with quality legal advice regarding your rights and obligations under the Retail Leases Act 2003, or to assist you with any licensing or leasing matters.